OpenNative/open-native/README.md

 ## How feature-complete is it?

 Rather than a ground-up rewrite, we actually implemented the React Native native module APIs and autolinking process using **the very same code** from the React Native and React Native Community CLI codebases.
 This ensures excellent consistency and also gives us broad feature coverage.
-For example, here's how [react-native-auth0](https://github.com/auth0/react-native-auth0) is used:

 We are still testing out different native modules and filling in any gaps left.
 Broadly, we **fully support bridge-based non-UI modules**, and support for TurboModules, codegen, and JSI is under development (and going well!).